Alemcode0/Alemcode0/README.md

 ![image alt](https://github.com/Alemcode0/Alemcode0/blob/main/GitHeader1.png)
-## App Developer | Kotlin & Swift (Android & iOS) | UX/UI Designer
+## 👨‍💻 App Developer | Kotlin & Swift (Android & iOS) | UX/UI Designer
-🔭 I’m currently working on several projects using Figma for design and Jetpack Compose for Android UI development.<br>👯 I’m looking to collaborate on mobile app projects, especially those involving Android (Jetpack Compose) and iOS (SwiftUI).<br>🤝 I’m looking for help with best practices for optimizing cross-platform app performance.<br>🌱 I’m currently learning advanced animations in Jetpack Compose & SwiftUI.<br>💬 Ask me about Android & iOS development, UI/UX design, and Kotlin vs. Swift.<br>⚡ Fun fact " I once said, “This will be a quick fix.”
-That was three hours ago😆 "
+#### 🎨 From Classical Art to Code:
+My journey started with classical art and graphic design, led me through film production, and finally landed me in app development—where creativity meets technology.
+Now, I bring ideas to life through beautifully crafted mobile experiences.

+#### 🚀 What I’m working on:
+I’m currently building several projects using Figma for design and Jetpack Compose for Android UI development.
+Every pixel and line of code is a step toward intuitive and seamless user experiences.

+#### 🤝 Collaboration & Learning:

+- Looking to collaborate on Android (Jetpack Compose) & iOS (SwiftUI) projects.
+- Seeking insights on best practices for optimizing cross-platform performance.
+- Deep-diving into advanced animations in Jetpack Compose & SwiftUI to add that extra polish.
+#### 💬 Let’s talk about:
+Android & iOS development, UI/UX design, and Kotlin vs. Swift.
+If you love discussing minimalist design, performance optimization, or dark mode supremacy, we’ll get along well!

+#### 😂 Fun fact:
+“I once said, ‘This will be a quick fix.’
+That was three hours ago.”

 ## 🌐 Socials: